 Aside from pure strength, it’s important for sport climbers to have a good level of aerobic fitness.
 Training endurance through cardio can be helpful when you’re trying to send a route at your limit, with little or no opportunity to rest, so it is important to include some sort of cardio routine into your rock climbing training, whether or not it be climbing specific.
 Cardio training will help you to keep your body fat levels low, so you’ll be able to see those toned muscles that are so confident boosting and important to your success as a climber.

 Some examples of cardio that can help you as a sport rock climber are circuit training, interval training, running, biking, and swimming.
-Just note that doing too much cardio can possibly have negative benefits on your pure strength games, so it should be limited to just the right amount that you need to maintain your aerobic fitness levels and keep yourself looking fit and good.
+Just note that doing too much cardio can possibly have negative benefits on your pure strength games, so it should be limited to just the right amount that you need to maintain your aerobic fitness levels and keep your rock climber physique in place.

 Special bonus for some percentage of ladies who are looking to find a sport that tones specific target areas, rock climbing and bouldering is probably one of the best sports that can tone arms and butt, which are areas that tend to be more focused areas to train for women.